mesosphere/dcos-kafka-service/README.md

 PUT /service/kafka/v1/topics/topic1?operation=partitions&partitions=2 HTTP/1.1

 {
-    "exit_code": 0,
-    "stderr": "",
-    "stdout": "WARNING: If partitions are increased for a topic that has a key, the partition logic or ordering of the messages will be affected\nAdding partitions succeeded!\n"
+    "message": "Output: WARNING: If partitions are increased for a topic that has a key, the partition logic or ordering of the messages will be affected\nAdding partitions succeeded!\n"
 }
 ```